Langtang Valley Trek

 Welcome at Kathmandu airport

-You will be warmly greeted by a representative of our office when you arrive at Tribhuwan International Airport.
-After all airport formalities are done with, you will be transferred to your hotel.
-Following the completion of the check-in process and the consumption of some refreshments, our senior guide will come to meet you in order to provide a concise introduction to the Langtang Valley Trek.
-After that, you can have some dinner, walk around some more to become acquainted with the surrounding areas, and then retire for the night.
+You will be warmly greeted by our office representative when you arrive at Tribhuwan International Airport and then transferred to the hotel.
+After completing the check-in process and consuming some refreshments, our trek guide will meet you to provide a concise introduction to the Langtang Valley Trek.
+After that, you can stroll around the Thamel area for some more to become acquainted with the surrounding areas, and then retire for the night.

 Accommodation Type: